gstipi/hnlive/README.md

 To start hacking on HNLive:

   * Make sure that Erlang, Elixir and Node.JS are installed, see the [Phoenix installation instructions](https://hexdocs.pm/phoenix/installation.html) for a guide.
 HNLive does not require PostgreSQL.
-  * Clone the git repository `git clone https://github.com/gstipi/hnlive.git`
+  * Clone the git repository with `git clone https://github.com/gstipi/hnlive.git`
   * Setup the project with `mix setup`
   * Start Phoenix endpoint with `mix phx.server`